 Imagine taking a stroll down one of Louisville’s bustling urban corridors, not on the sidewalk, but right down the middle of the street.
 CycLOUvia is your opportunity to experience Louisville as you never have before, by walking, cycling, skateboarding, or dancing along infrastructure that is always there, but rarely prioritized for people.

 Modeled after the “ciclovía” program in Bogotá, Colombia, where for 30 years, citizens have enjoyed weekly car-free streets, cycLOUvia builds on momentum in cities from coast to coast and across the globe to connect communities around our temporarily car-free, shared public space.

 After all, streets are Louisville’s greatest public space assets, encompassing more area than the city’s already robust parks system.
-And they run in front of each of our homes.
+And they run in front of each of our homes and businesses.
 How we use these critical public spaces will determine how our city grows and reaches its potential in the future.
 CycLOUvia is an important step in realizing the value of our streets by transforming them into temporary linear parks, free for the use of the entire Louisville community.